Admiral-Fish/CitraRNG/README.md

 # CitraRNG

 RNG assistant developed with Python 3.7 and pyside2 for use with Pokémon XY v1.5, ORAS 1.4, and SM/USUM v1.2.
-Support for XY and ORAS is WIP.

 Last tested on Citra Canary 1492.